Eambrosin/lead-qualification-scorer/README.md

 - Which opportunities best match our Ideal Customer Profile?
 - Where should commercial resources be allocated?
 - Why did one account rank higher than another?
+- Which opportunities represent meaningful revenue potential?
+- Which accounts require more qualification?
 - What should the next Business Development action be?

-This platform converts pipeline data into a structured and explainable commercial prioritization workflow.
+Without a structured prioritization layer, commercial teams risk spending equal effort on opportunities with very different levels of relevance and value.

 ---

-## Solution
+# Solution

-Users define their Ideal Customer Profile, configure commercial priorities and upload a CSV pipeline.
+Users define their Ideal Customer Profile, configure commercial priorities and upload a pipeline.

 The system then: